xieweiAlex/English_Learning/words/2023/words-September.md

+stopgap measures; a stopgap leader.
+a crate serving as a stopgap for a chair.

+Erogenous
+obituary
+efface

 Thus, contrary to the New Atheists who claim there is no evidence of actual design in life—which, in their view renders belief in God untenable.